Modules

 If M is an R-module, then 0R⋅m=0M for every m∈M and r⋅0M=0M for every r∈R.

 Here's a quick proof, directly analogous to the similar statement for vector spaces (a special case of modules!).
-For any m∈M we have 0R⋅m=(0R+0R)m=0R⋅m+0R⋅m.
+For every m∈M we have 0R⋅m=(0R+0R)m=0R⋅m+0R⋅m.
 By additive cancellation (in the abelian group M) we then have 0M=0R⋅m.
 Similarly, r⋅0M=r(0M+0M)=r⋅0M+r⋅0M, and additive cancellation once again gives 0M=r⋅0M.

 Examples